Residence Halls at Pomona College

 Walker Hall

 Walker Hall provides the largest lounge on campus, as well as laundry and kitchen facilities for 112 residents.
 The residence hall faces Honnold library to the north.
 A large grassy area to the north and east, called Walker Beach, provides a good place to play Frisbee, study or sunbathe.
-The main lounge area has a baby grand piano and a television.
-Laundry facilities are in the basement.
+The main lounge area has a television.
 Most of the rooms in Walker are singles arranged along two main hallways.
 Walker wings are adjacent to Walker's main halls.
-The Walker wing rooms are singles and two-room doubles, and have outside entrances from small courtyards.
-Walker was completely renovated during the summer of 1999 and is a smoke free building.
+The Walker wing rooms have outside entrances from small courtyards.
+Walker was completely renovated during the summer of 1999.